Farbod29/Claculate-Agreement-Disagreement/README.md

 factor ( [𝑁2 − 𝑁 ]) instead of [ 𝑁2 − 𝑁2 (1)] ).
 This difference has a consequence for the possible maximum 𝐾
 values, which is especially relevant when the number of categories is lower than the number of raters.
 As already noted by Whitworth (2007), the maximum value of GD tends to approach (K – 1) / K for a high number of raters, which amounts to 0.5 for K = 2.
 The normalization factor of DI corrects for this cap in the range of values.
 Based on this analysis, we have chosen to use DI as our measure of disagreement.

-if you run the provided JS file the output will be:
+if you run the JS provided html file the output will be:

  <img width="79%" src = "https://user-images.githubusercontent.com/17232450/103107765-c3feb400-4641-11eb-8813-936671a78979.png">